 You are not required to have a formal programming/AI qualification, but if you do not have one we will be looking for an aptitude and enthusiasm in this area.

 We welcome scholarship applications from all suitably-qualified candidates, but UK black and minority ethnic (BME) researchers are currently under-represented in our Postgraduate Research community, and we would therefore particularly encourage applications from UK BME candidates.
 All scholarships will be awarded on the basis of merit.

 The deadline for application for entry in September 2021 was on 16 April 2021.
-It is not yet known if there will be a further application round.
+There will not be a further application round.

 If you require any further information please contact the Graduate School Office